-We derived a significant portion of our revenues from operations in 2021 from five airline companies in China.
-As of the date of this annual report, we have concession rights contracts to place our programs on China Eastern Airline, Shanghai Airline, Xiamen Airline, Air China and Shenzhen Airline, which in the aggregate contributed more than a majority of our revenue from digital TV screens on airplanes in 2021.
+We derived a significant portion of our revenues from operations in 2023 from two airline companies in China.
+As of the date of this annual report, we have concession rights contracts to place our programs on China Eastern Airline and Air China, which in the aggregate contributed more than a majority of our revenue from digital TV screens on airplanes in 2023.
 A material business or flight disruption of any of those airline companies could negatively affect our advertising media on airplanes operated by those companies.

 We expect our advertising platform with these abovementioned airline companies to continue to contribute a significant portion of our revenues in the foreseeable future.
-If any such companies experience a material business or flight disruption, we would likely lose a substantial amount of revenues.
+If any such companies experience a material business or flight disruption, we may lose a substantial amount of revenues.